 Most homeowners pay very little attention to the status of their roof – until it starts causing problems.
 So, while an experienced professional can see a roof that makes a contractor cringe at the safety hazards, potential damage and inefficiencies, a homeowner sees “just a roof”, and one that seems to be doing its job.
 It’s a difficult sell, especially when the damage isn’t always visible.
 Not sure how to do that?
-Try using the following reasons to persuade homeowners that their roof needs replacing.
+Try using the following roof selling tactics to persuade homeowners to close.

 The most obvious answer is…